pvdz/preval/tests/cases/normalize/expressions/assignments/for_a/auto_ident_delete_prop_complex.md

 ## Todos triggered

-- (todo) regular property access of an ident feels tricky;
+- (todo) do we want to support UnaryExpression as expression statement in free loops?

 ## Globals